-- 5.3.6 For new commercial structures in downtown, buildings should incorporate a traditional design framework that includes a base, middle, and cap.
-The upper portion of the building should be clearly distinguished from the street level. - 5.3.7 Avoid large expanses of blank walls on new construction.
-Incorporate windows and other variations of design elements to divide the elevation into sections that better address the human scale of the district. - 5.3.8 Contemporary construction that does not directly copy from historic buildings in the district but is compatible with them in height, proportion, roof shape, material, texture, scale, detail, and color, is strongly encouraged.
+- 5.3.1 Use materials that are similar to those commonly found in the historic district such as brick, stone, stucco, wood, metal.
+Keep the dominant material consistent with other buildings within the district. - 5.3.2 While wood is the most appropriate material of siding for new houses, non-grained, cementitious siding may be reviewed for new construction if the thickness and vertical exposure of the siding are similar to historic wood siding found in the district.
+Traditional detailing such as corner boards and architectural trim should be installed when using cementitious siding.
+It is not appropriate to install hollow profile siding or trim. - 5.3.3 Make the scale (the relationship of a building's mass and details to the human figure) of the proposed building compatible with the scale of contributing structures in the district. - 5.3.4 Ensure that the architectural details of the proposed building complement the architectural details of contributing structures in the district. - 5.3.5 For new commercial structures in downtown, buildings should incorporate a traditional design framework that includes a base, middle, and cap.
+The upper portion of the building should be clearly distinguished from the street level. - 5.3.6 Avoid large expanses of blank walls on new construction.
+Incorporate windows and other variations of design elements to divide the elevation into sections that better address the human scale of the district. - 5.3.7 Contemporary construction that does not directly copy from historic buildings in the district but is compatible with them in height, proportion, roof shape, material, texture, scale, detail, and color, is strongly encouraged. - 5.3.8 New buildings should be oriented to the street, consistent with existing buildings.